theforeman/foreman_bootdisk/README.md

 * iPXE images are required
 * syslinux is required
-* genisoimage/mkisofs and isohybrid are required
+* xorrisofs (or genisoimage/mkisofs) and isohybrid are required

 gPXE images are unsupported due to lack of initrd support.